Season 1, Episode 10

 Yes, it takes a lot of training but you can take yourself out of any story.
 For example, a couple of years ago I was being picked up at a department store to be taken to an event.
 I was going to be picked up at 1:30.
 At 1:20 I texted the person who was picking me up, and I didn’t get a response.
 At 1:25 I texted again, at 1:30 I phoned.
 No response, no response, no response.
 I was standing outside the department store in the rain, and I could feel it happening.
 I could feel my breathing change, I could feel my hands sweating, I could feel, “Oh, abandonment.”
 But I was able to identify it.
 And then when I identified it, I asked myself how old it was.
 Because every reaction we have as an adult is a replication, every reaction we have as an adult is a replication.

-So I asked myself how old it was, and I did that thing where I flip back through time, and I found myself in the nursery of St. Paul’s Hospital in the beginning of June of 1943.
+So I asked myself how old it was, and I did that thing where I flipped back through time, and I found myself in the nursery of St. Paul’s Hospital in the beginning of June of 1943.
 And there I was, and I could hear the sounds, I could see the white walls, and I could re-parent my inner infant.
 As soon as I did that my phone rang, my ride said, “Oh, I’m so sorry, I’m so sorry.
 I’ll be there in five minutes,” and I knew that my ride wouldn’t be there in five minutes.
 But I was very happy to have that time to re-parent my inner child.
 When my ride arrived I wasn’t quite ready to look her in the eye and say hello, so I did a process of taking myself inside.

 Because it was that old, but I was able through a lot of training to recognize it.
 The person who was my ride I saw about a week later, and she said to me, “I didn’t know such a thing was possible, I didn’t know you could fall into a wound like that and then take yourself out.”
 Well you can, you can fall into any wound and take yourself out.
 It just takes a lot of training.